 Static routes – Static routes are those routes that are configured manually on the router.
-Static routes are useful when we have a very small network with a small number of routers.
-We do not require routing protocols in a small network where routes are not constantly changing and we do not have new routers added often in the network.
+Static routes are useful when we have very small network with small number of routers.
+We do not required routing protocols in small network where routes are not constantly changing and we do not have routers added often in the network.

-In big networks, we have thousands of routes are they are constantly changing so in that situation, we have to use the advance routing protocol which helps us to easily handle all the routes, and routing protocol also provide us with many features like load balancing, auto alternative route selection, etc
+In big networks, we have thousands of routes are they are constantly changing so in that scenario we have to use advance routing protocol which help us to easily handle all the routes and routing protocol also provide us many features like load balancing, auto alternative route selection etc

 Routers can learn their routes with the help of a routing protocol, or else we can specify the static route on those routers so that they can reach other networks that they don’t yet recognize.

 And to create a static route, we have to make the router aware of the other networks so that it can reach out to them.
 And for that, it has to go out to its interface.

 For example, in the following scenario we have to tell router 0 that to reach the 192.168.1.0 network, it has to go out to its interface using the IP Address 192.168.1.2